EdgarReynaldo/EagleGUI/README.txt

 LOG :
  - turns on debugging log (enables EagleLog()) EAGLE_ASSERT_EXCEPTION :
- - turns on assertion failure on exceptions, which allows you to get a backtrace because
+ - turns on assertion failure when throwing EagleError exceptions,
+ - which allows you to get a backtrace because the debugger will catch an
- - the debugger will catch an intentional divide by zero and let you examine the stack.
+ - intentional divide by zero and let you examine the stack.
  - Make sure to make good use of EAGLE_ASSERT

 EAGLE_STATIC_LINK